 This subsection is still in “Beta.”
 But, from what Google has shared about the Cost Data Import feature, website owners will have more power to see and compare visit, cost and revenue data for their paid campaigns here.

-This information is particularly useful to website owners who are spending valuable marketing dollars on an AdWords campaign.
+This information is particularly useful to website owners who are spending valuable marketing dollars on a Google Ads campaign.
 Learn about your bids, keywords, destination URLs, placements and more.

 This subsection displays information about Google web search results that return URL results to your website.
 Here you will find data on the terms and keywords visitors used to reach your site, how many times your website appears in search results and the average position your pages rank in these results.